yardsale8/stat110_book/_sources/chp6_2/test_a_difference.txt

 H\ :sub:`a`:

-**Step 2:** Calculate the *test statsitic* from your data.
+**Step 2:** Calculate the *test statistic* from your data.

-To do this in JMP, click on the red drop-down arrow next to "Oneway Analysis..." and select **t-test**.
+To do this in JMP, click on the red drop-down arrow next to "One-way Analysis..." and select **t-test**.

 |image6124|